Priyanka788/movement-tracking/README.md

 1. Download or clone this repository.
 2. Extract to some location.
 3. First, run **```movement-v1.py```** (for fix boundary) or run **```movement-v2.py```**(for dynamic movement) <br>
-  NOTE: If you are getting 215 assertion failed!! on line 81 check this (https://github.com/surya-veer/movement-tracking/issues/4#issuecomment-664018021)

 4. open any online atari game like Subway surfers or temple run.
 5. Start doing movements to play game.
 It will press up-down-left-right based on your movements.